Understanding women’s swimwear isn’t easy. Between the numerous options and styles available, it’s enough to make anyone feel overwhelmed.

 You can help prevent dry rot in swimsuits by rinsing your suit out after each use and laying it out flat to air dry.
 Use dedicated swimsuit cleaners instead of laundry detergent.
 And never stick your suit in the dryer.

 When it comes to women’s swimwear, the options are limitless.
-With all the various styles, cuts, colors, designs, and uses, the hardest part is often your favorite one!
+With all the various styles, cuts, colors, designs, and uses, the hardest part is often picking your favorite one!

 6 Reasons Why You Should Wear a Swim Cap: Swim caps are a necessary evil and swimmers love to hate them.
 But why should you wear a swim cap and what’s the point of them?